sngular/scs-multiapi-plugin/README.md

-Because the plugin cannot access the application properties, the name of the corresponding *binding* must be used as the **channel identifier** in the YML file that's setted on the plugin configuration, as you can see on the next
+Because the plugin cannot access the application properties, the name of the corresponding *binding* must be used as the **channel identifier** in the YML file that's set on the plugin configuration, as you can see on the next
 extract:

 ```yaml